VitorBigelli/fashion-mnist/README.md

 # Fashion Mnist TensorFlow JS Classifier

-This repository contains a TensorFlow JS model that trains on the [Fashion Mnist sprited dataset](https://storage.googleapis.com/learnjs-data/model-builder/fashion_mnist_images.png) and allow user to draw images to predict, all this running on the Chrome Web Browser.
+This repository contains a Convolutional Neural Network build with TensorFlow JS that trains on the [Fashion Mnist sprited dataset](https://storage.googleapis.com/learnjs-data/model-builder/fashion_mnist_images.png) and allow user to draw images to predict, all this running on the Chrome Web Browser.

 ## Setting up